-- Loosely cover the shaped buns with plastic wrap and allow to rise for another 1-2 hours, then beat the reserved egg white from earlier with a splash of water and use it to gently brush the top of each bun with egg wash so that it will brown nicely and have a beautiful shine when baked.
+- Loosely cover the shaped buns with plastic wrap and allow to rise for about an hour until doubled in size, then beat the reserved egg white from earlier with a splash of water and use it to gently brush the top of each bun with egg wash so that it will brown nicely and have a beautiful shine when baked.
 Sprinkle with sesame seeds, if desired.

 Adapted from The Clever Carrot.

 Amount Per Serving: Calories: 266Saturated Fat: 4gCholesterol: 56mgSodium: 728mgCarbohydrates: 42gFiber: 2gSugar: 4gProtein: 7g